Are Millennials Changing the Workplace?

 Compared to previous generations, Millennials are unattached to the organizations they work for.
 A recent Gallup report reveals that 21% of Millennials say they have changed jobs within the past year.
 How did Non-Millennials (all other generations) compare?
 Only 7% of Non-Millennials revealed they had changed their position within the past year.

-In the same report, only 50% of Millennials said they strongly agree that they plan to work with the same company a year from now.
+In the same report, 60% of Millennials said that they were open to different job opportunities.
 That means half of Millennials are willing or planning to move on from their current company.

 Statistics Show Millennials Aren't Worried of Being Let Go